intel/fl-tutorial/index.md

 Federated Learning (FL) is increasingly important in privacy sensitive domains, such as healthcare, where sharing of private/patient data is barrier to building models that generalize well in the real world and minimize bias.

 In 2021, we have led the largest real world federation, with a network of 59 healthcare institutions around the world.
 Furthermore, leveraging the collaborators of this real-world FL initiative, we led the first ever FL challenge, focusing on the task of tumor segmentation [The FeTS 2021 challenge](https://miccai2021.fets.ai/).
-Taking into consideration the value and the interest of our community in this new paradigm for data private multi-institutional collaborations, and also building upon our experience, we invite you to this tutorial on FL for healthcare.
+Taking into consideration the value and the interest of our community in this new paradigm for data private multi-institutional collaborations, and also building upon our experience, we organize this tutorial on FL for healthcare.

 The tutorial will teach you how to use state-of-the-art open-source Python library for Federated Learning [OpenFL](https://github.com/intel/openfl).